 The veteran journalist is currently enjoying a career in television journalism.
 He works at Spectrum News 13 as an assignment editor.
 In this exciting role, Kevin makes sure the station is on top of all the big breaking stories and the most important enterprise pieces in Central Florida.

-Kevin most recently worked at Drugwatch, where he served as managing editor for more than two years until October 2018.
+Kevin previously worked at Drugwatch, where he served as managing editor for more than two years until October 2018.

 He was in charge of a dynamic team of seasoned communication professionals and regularly consulted with external medical and legal professionals to ensure Drugwatch met high standards for accuracy, quality and customer expectations.